informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 possible states using model checking tools like TLA+ and Apalache.
 On the other hand, since the relayer framework itself is fully abstract, it is also possble to treat the relayer framework as a model.
 This can be potentially done by using model checking tools for Rust, such as Kani and Prusti.
+If that is possible, it could significantly reduce the effort of model checking, since there wouldn't be need to re-implement the relayer logic in a separate language.

 Although we are still in the research phase on exploring the feasibility of doing model checking in Rust, the abstract nature of the relayer framework